nitro-stack/nitro-workshop/docs/step1.md

 permalink: step1
 ---

-# Bootstrap project
+# 1. Bootstrap project

-First let's create a new folder in which we will put our server code.
+First, let's create a new folder in which we will put our server code.
 ```sh
 mkdir funpets
 cd funpets